Tuo-Liang/YES_BUT_V2_Homepage/README.md

 This is the Project page for Paper When ‘YES’ Meets ‘BUT’: Can AI Comprehend Contradictory Humor in Comics? https://tuo-liang.github.io/YES_BUT_V2_Homepage/

-The paper has submitted to TPAMI.
+The paper has been submitted to TPAMI.